AllenInstitute/aics-segmentation/README.md

 The "design philosophy" of our package is (1) to provide a simple tool for cell biologists to quickly obtain intracelluar structure segmentation with reasonable accuracy and robustness over a large set of images, (2) if by chance, experienced developers need to design a more sophisticated algorithm, we hope our package could facilitate such advanced development and implementation, as a unified development environment.

+Visualization is a key component in algorithm development and results validation (qualitatively).
+Right now, our toolkit is utilizing [itk-jupyter-widgets](https://github.com/InsightSoftwareConsortium/itk-jupyter-widgets), which is a very powerful in-jupyter visualization tool primarily designed for medical data.
+Some cool demo videos can be found [here](https://www.youtube.com/playlist?list=PL2lHcsoU0YJsh6f8j2vbhg2eEpUnKEWcl).

 ### Part 1: Quick segmentation for **Users**

 This toolkit is